thieu1995/IntelELM/README.md

 normalization when the scale of a feature is irrelevant or misleading.
 Feature Scaling basically helps to normalize the data within a particular range.

+---

+## ❓ FAQ

+### 1. How to list supported objective metrics?

-1) Where do I find the supported metrics like above ["AS", "PS", "RS"].
+Where do I find the supported metrics like above ["AS", "PS", "RS"].
 What is that?
 You can find it here: https://github.com/thieu1995/permetrics or use this

 ```python